 We do not currently manufacture four of our five marketed products and are dependent upon third parties to manufacture these products for us.
 The failure by these manufacturers to timely meet our needs for these products could have a material adverse effect on our future business, financial condition and results of operations.
 This has occurred in the past.
 Biopharmaceutical product sales were constrained in 2000 because of the inability of the contract manufacturer for WinRho SDF and Nabi-HB to supply product for a period of time.
 Since 2000, our ability to market Autoplex T has been adversely affected by the inability of the manufacturer of this product to reliably supply us with necessary quantities of this product at desired potency levels.

 Our research and development pipeline principally involves specialty vaccines.
 We currently plan to utilize third parties to manufacture these vaccines.
-For the commercial manufacture of StaphVAX, we have entered into long-term contracts for production and commercial supply with Dow Biopharmaceutical Contract Manufacturing Services.
-The contract to ready the Dow facility to manufacture StaphVAX, which was originally scheduled to expire in October 2002, has been extended.
+For the commercial manufacture of StaphVAX, we have entered into long-term contracts for production and commercial supply.